Ezzaki Badou

-Ezzaki Badou (الزاكي بادو; born 2 April 1959), nicknamed Zaki, is a Moroccan football coach and former professional player who played as a goalkeeper.
-He manages the Niger national team.
-In his football career, he is considered RCD Mallorca legend and one of the best goalkeepers Africa has produced.
+Ezzaki "Zaki" Badou (الزاكي بادو; born 2 April 1959) is a Moroccan football coach and former goalkeeper who is the current head coach of the Jordan national team.

 Playing career

 Born in Sidi Kacem, Zaki represented AS Salé, Wydad AC, RCD Mallorca and Fath Union Sport during a 17-year professional career.
 With Mallorca, for which he signed in 1986 after being named by France Football as African Footballer of the Year, he won promotion to La Liga in 1989 while winning the Ricardo Zamora Trophy.

 Zaki played for the Morocco national team in the 1986 FIFA World Cup and four Africa Cup of Nations.
 In the former tournament, held in Mexico, he helped his country to become the first African team to reach the round-of-16; additionally, the recipient of 76 full caps competed in the 1984 Summer Olympics.

 In 2006, Zaki was selected by the Confederation of African Football as one of the best 200 African footballers of the last 50 years.